-Searching for a job during a time of economic hardship can be a difficult and taxing experience.
+Searching for a job can be a difficult and taxing experience, especially during a time of economic hardship.
 While the financial strain is an obvious worry, the emotional and mental strain are just as important to acknowledge and manage.
-Eddie Rivera, a goals coach at U.S. Bank in Las Vegas, Nevada, shared professional advice for staying positive throughout your journey from managing employment to helpful tips to remain motivated through these uncertain times.
+We've got tips to help you stay positive and remain motivated throughout your journey.

 Step #2: Implement “start, stop, continue”

-An exercise that Eddie suggests doing (and does daily himself!) is what he refers to as “start, stop, continue”.
+A helpful exercise to practice is “start, stop, continue.”
 Evaluate the things happening in your life right now.
 What are the things you need to start doing?
 What are the things you need to stop doing?
 And what are the things you need to continue to do to be successful?
-These three elements are important to be focused on because they can steer you in the right direction when you’re facing significant challenges.
+These three elements are important to focus on because they can steer you in the right direction when you’re facing significant challenges.

-While in-person networking events aren’t happening right now, so many businesses are doing things virtually.
-Search for virtual events happening in your area.
-You may be surprised by how many people, businesses and peers are participating in those.
-If you don’t find a virtual event that pertains to your career, network or area, create one!
-“Be the person who says, ‘I am reaching out to my network and creating an event,” Eddie says.
-Your peers from applicable organizations may be impressed with your initiative and motivation, and potential employers can see your face, determination and understand if you’re a good candidate for a job based on your virtual meeting.
+Search for networking events happening in your area, either in-person or virtually.
+You may be surprised by how many people, businesses and peers are participating in them.
+If you don’t find a virtual event that pertains to your career, network or area, create one.
+Your peers may be impressed with your initiative and motivation, and potential employers can see your face, determination and understand if you’re a good candidate for a job based on your virtual meeting.